UCLALibrary/californica/README.md

 1. Setup your database.
    We use PostgreSQL.
 To support the test and development environments, you'll need have Postgres installed and running.
-In your `psql` console do `create role tenejo with createdb login`.
+In your `psql` console do `create role tenejo with createdb login;`.
 Then do `bundle exec rake db:setup` to setup the create the database and schema.
 1. Start redis
    `redis-server &`
+   (Ubuntu starts Redis automatically, so this will just complain that the port is already taken and exit.)
 1. Run the CI suite
    `bundle exec rake ci`